DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

-To divide items into groups, declare items with the "group" [itemType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#items) array.
-Items of this type can contain [simple items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/).
-To put an item into a group, declare this item inside the group as shown in the example below.
+Form items can be grouped and displayed under a single caption.
+To implement this layout, create a [group item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/) and nest other items within it, as shown in the code below.
+Group items can nest items of any type, including other group items.
 You can configure each group's layout separately.

-The following code creates two groups, each one occupies a separate column.
+The following code creates two groups, each occupies a separate column.
 The resulting layout looks as follows:

 ![DevExtreme Form: Grouped Items](/images/UiWidgets/form-getting-started-groups.png)